Shadow986/printf/README.md

 12. The function returns the calculated  precision .

 In summary, the  get_precision  function calculates the precision for printing based on the provided format string.
 It checks if the format string contains a period, and if so, it iterates through the characters after the period to determine the precision value.
 The precision can be either a specified numerical value or retrieved from the argument list using an asterisk.
 The function returns the calculated precision value.

+# print_size

+1. The code includes the "main.h" header file, which likely contains necessary declarations and definitions for the code to work.

+2. The function  get_size  takes two parameters:  format , which is the formatted string in which to print the arguments, and  i , which is a pointer to an integer.

+3. The function calculates and returns the size to cast the argument based on the provided format string.

+4. Inside the function, there are several variables declared:  curr_i  and  size  of type  int .

+5. The function checks the character immediately following the current position ( format[curr_i] ) to determine the size of the argument.

+6. If the character is 'l', the function sets the value of  size  to  S_LONG , which likely represents a long size.

+7. If the character is 'h', the function sets the value of  size  to  S_SHORT , which likely represents a short size.

+8. If the value of  size  remains 0, it means that there is no specific size specified in the format string.
+In this case, the function updates the value of  *i  to the current position in the  format  string minus 1.

+9. If a specific size is found, the function updates the value of  *i  to the current position in the  format  string.

+10. Finally, the function returns the calculated  size .

+In summary, the  get_size  function calculates the size to cast the argument based on the provided format string.
+It checks the characters following the current position in the format string and determines the size based on the presence of 'l' or 'h'.
+The function returns the calculated size value, which can be  S_LONG ,  S_SHORT , or 0 if no specific size is specified